martiabr/godot-aircraft-sim/README.md

-# terrain-gen
+# Godot aircraft simulation
-Godot random terrain generation test
+Test of random terrain generation and aircraft simulation in godot